-For example, imagine that a researcher has devised an experiment to investigate whether giving study extra study time can help reduce test anxiety.
-The amount of study time the students have is the independent variable (since it is what the experimenter manipulates) and the amount of test anxiety the students experience is the dependent variable (since it is what the researchers are measuring).
+Imagine that a researcher has devised an experiment to investigate whether giving study extra study time can help reduce test anxiety.
+The amount of study time the students have is the independent variable (since it is what the experimenter manipulates) and the amount of test anxiety the students’ experience is the dependent variable (since it is what the researchers are measuring).

-- Researchers want to investigate whether a new teaching method can improve student scores on math exams.
+- In an investigation, researchers want to explore whether a new teaching method can improve student scores on math exams.
 One extraneous variable that might influence the results would be whether students have previous knowledge of the math covered on the exam.

 - Researchers want to determine if listening to fast-paced music improves performance during a marathon.
 Extraneous variables might include the volunteers’ physical condition, motivation to succeed, and overall energy levels on the day of the marathon.

-There are two key methods that social scientists utilize to control for extraneous variables:
+There are two key methods that social scientists utilize to control for an extraneous variable:

-- Standardized procedures involve making all aspects of an experiment identical with the exceptions of the independent variable.
-As much as possible, researchers will recruit participants the same way, conduct the experiments in the same setting, and offer the same rewards for participation in the study.
-They will also give participants the same explanations and give similar feedback once the experiment is over.
-Other standardized procedures might involve performing the experiment at the same time of day for each condition and making the sure the conditions in the lab are the same for participants in all conditions (same temperature, brightness, and noise levels).
+Other standardized procedures might involve performing the experiment at the same time of day for each condition and making sure the conditions in the lab are the same for participants in all conditions (same temperature, brightness, and noise levels).

 Breckler, S., Olson, J., & Wiggins, E. (2006).
 Social Psychology Alive.
 Belmont, CA: Wadsworth.